osecluna/algolia-js-getting-started/README.md

 _This project was generated with [create-instantsearch-app](https://github.com/algolia/create-instantsearch-app) by [Algolia](https://algolia.com)._

+## Prerequisites

+Works with the content types and index setup described at https://docs.amplience.net/integration/webhooksearchexamplepart2.html

 ## Get started

 To run this project locally, install the dependencies and run the local server: